 One day, my life changed.
 A good Buddhist friend invited me to listen to a Dharma teacher’s talks.
 What did I have to lose?
 As I listened to the Buddhist teachings over three days, things started to fall into place.
 As I asked question after question, it slowly became apparent that Buddhism has the answers that I have been searching for all my life!
 When this realisation dawned on me, it renewed my quest to find the answers to my questions.

 This led me to read more to find out what Buddhism is really about.
-While Christianity demands blind faith, Buddhism teaches the exact opposite, i.e to question what is taught to seek the answers.
+While C___ demands blind faith, Buddhism teaches the exact opposite, i.e to question what is taught to seek the answers.
 Never are we asked to follow any teachings blindly.
 I understand Buddhism to be about all things positive and pure.
 It is about the cultivation of compassion with wisdom, the sharing of merits with both the living and unfortunate lost beings.
 Most of all, it is about being mindful of Buddha and his teachings, trying to connect with one’s own Buddha-nature.

-One of the greatest difference I found between Christianity and Buddhism is that Christianity deems you a ‘sinner’ from birth and is thus a negative approach to start with.
+One of the greatest difference I found between C___ and Buddhism is that C___ deems you a ‘sinner’ from birth and is thus a negative approach to start with.
 Then, the Church tries to drive home the idea of redemption through fear of being unsaved and one’s soul going to ‘hell’ for eternity.
 Buddhism however, starts off positively by saying that if we are mindful of the Buddha and his teachings, we too, can reach Buddhahood.
 This is attainable by all, not reserved only for some.
 Moreover, according to Buddhist teachings, hell is not eternal.
 There is still hope of taking a better rebirth if one realises one’s mistakes and makes an effort to repent.
 It is never too late.
 As such, with all the positivity, goodness and purity that Buddhism has, why would anyone NOT want to subscribe to its teachings?

 Life As A Buddhist (The Power Of Nianfo):